-Plum and cherry with soft tannins and clean acid.
-Barrel aged for 6 months.
+Plum and cherry with soft tannins.
+Clean acid and gentle mouthfeel.
 Pair with dishes of duck, pork or rabbit.

 2018 Nebbiolo is a return to a more traditional style of di Lusso Nebbiolo.
 With the customary lightness of colour and rose petal and tar aromas, the wine is high in both acid and tannin, ideal for longevity.
 This wine can be enjoyed for up to 15 years, eventually yielding a velvety texture and gentle cigar flavours.